apache/cordova-docs/docs/en/edge/guide/hybrid/plugins/index.md

 ## Publishing plugins

-Once you developed your plugin, you might want to publish it and share it with the community.
-You can publish your plugin to the cordova registry (based on [npmjs](https://github.com/isaacs/npmjs.org)) or to any other npmjs based registry.
-Users will be able to install it automatically using either plugman or cordova-cli.
+Once you develop your plugin, you may want to publish and share it with the community.
+You can publish your plugin to the cordova registry (based on [`npmjs`](https://github.com/isaacs/npmjs.org)) or to any other `npmjs`-based registry.
+Other developers can install it automatically using either `plugman` or the Cordova CLI.
+(For details on each development path, see Using Plugman to Manage Plugins and The Command-line Interface.)

-To publish a plugin you need to use the plugman tool and go through the following steps:
+To publish a plugin you need to use the `plugman` tool and go through the following steps:

     $ plugman adduser # that is if you don't have an account yet
     $ plugman publish /path/to/your/plugin

 That is it!

-Other registry-based commands are available and `plugman --help` will give you a list of what commands are available and how to use them.
+Running `plugman --help` lists other available registry-based commands.